home-assistant/home-assistant.io/source/_integrations/recorder.markdown

 {% include common-tasks/filters.md %}

-If you only want to hide events from your history, take a look at the [`history` integration](/integrations/history/).
-The same goes for the [logbook](/integrations/logbook/).
+If you only want to hide events from your logbook, take a look at the [logbook integration](/integrations/logbook/).
 But if you have privacy concerns about certain events or want them in neither the history or logbook, you should use the `exclude`/`include` options of the `recorder` integration.
 That way they aren't even in your database, you can reduce storage and keep the database small by excluding certain often-logged events (like `sensor.last_boot`).

 #### Common filtering examples